 Dave Sable wrote a satirical mock news report on George visiting the West Los Angeles Assembly.

-Monroe the Jackass, by Joe s., is a satirical little piece about elitism from the Assembly bulletin board.
+Monroe the Jackass, by Joe S., is a satirical little piece about elitism from the Assemblyboard.

-The Desecration of GG, to the tune of "Holy, Holy, Holy," was posted some time ago on the Assembly bulletin board.
+The Desecration of GG, to the tune of "Holy, Holy, Holy," was posted some time ago on the Assemblyboard.

-Rudolph, the Berean-Minded Brother, a spoof by the Cisco Kid, first appeared on the Assembly bulletin board.
+Rudolph, the Berean-Minded Brother, a parody by the Cisco Kid, first appeared on the Assemblyboard.

-'Twas the Night Before the Winter Seminar is a spoof by Reconciled, first posted on the Assembly bulletin board.
+'Twas the Night Before the Winter Seminar is a parody by "Reconciled", first posted on the Assemblyboard.

-An April Fools Day Memorandum by "Blue Jay" re-posted from the Assembly bulletin board.
+An April Fools Day Memorandum by "Blue Jay" re-posted from the Assemblyboard.

 The TV show "South Park" aired an episode called "Trapped in the Closet," featuring Tom Cruise and the dangers of Scientology.
 To see the episode online, try Scientomogy.